 ChildCare Education Institute® (CCEI), an online child care training provider dedicated exclusively to the early care and education workforce, offers CCEI350: The Developmentally Appropriate Classroom as a no-cost trial course to new CCEI users August 1-31, 2020.

-The developmentally appropriate classroom is a safe, respectful, stimulating environment in which each child can grow physically, socially, emotionally, and cognitively.
+These preschool room ideas allow for a developmentally appropriate classroom that is a safe, respectful, stimulating environment in which each child can grow physically, socially, emotionally, and cognitively.
 Children learn by interacting with people, ideas, and materials that match their developing interests and abilities.
 They also learn through exploration and experimentation.
 Appropriate materials and activities should challenge young children to develop new skills and knowledge.
 Thus, developmentally appropriate should be challenging, but not too challenging.

 Teaching practices in the developmentally appropriate classroom must meet the needs of individual children.
 Curriculum decisions should not be made based solely on age, gender, or cultural assumptions.
 Age is especially important, since parents and caregivers sometimes assume that the “manufacturer′s recommended age” on a toy means that the toy is developmentally appropriate for all children that age.
 It′s not.
 What is appropriate for one three−year−old may be totally inappropriate for another.